Hospital Bag Checklist: Everything You Need For Delivery Day

 One thing you’ll want to do is make sure your baby’s crib (or bassinet) is ready for them to sleep in!
 Put the crib mattress in their crib and wash their sheets so they’re ready to be put on the bed.

 If you haven’t bought a mattress yet, opt for Newton Baby’s Crib Mattress.
-It’s the only washable mattress on the market, and with no foam, latex, or adhesives, our mattress is hypoallergenic and free of off-gassing!
+It’s the only washable mattress on the market, and with no foam, latex, or adhesives, our mattress is hypoallergenic, free of toxic chemicals, and exceeds the most rigorous 3rd-party emissions standards which test for off-gassing!

 But that’s not all!
 It’s also 100% breathable.
 Why is a breathable crib mattress important?
 Once your baby learns to roll over by themselves, a breathable mattress will help keep them safe by reducing the risk of suffocation.